Skip to content

 Handling Missing Data

 The Maybe pattern is a concept in functional programming used for error handling.
 Instead of raising exceptions or returning None, you can use a Maybe type to encapsulate both the result and potential errors.
-This pattern is particularly useful when making llm calls, as providing language models with an escape hatch can effectively reduce hallucinations.

 Defining the Model